bodrovis/faraday-gzip/README.md

 [![Gem](https://img.shields.io/gem/v/faraday-gzip.svg?style=flat-square)](https://rubygems.org/gems/faraday-gzip)
 ![Gem Total Downloads](https://img.shields.io/gem/dt/faraday-gzip)

 The `Gzip` middleware for Faraday 1 and 2 adds the necessary `Accept-Encoding` headers and automatically decompresses the response.
-If the "Accept-Encoding" header wasn't set in the request, this sets it to "gzip,deflate" and appropriately handles the compressed response from the server.
-This resembles what Ruby does internally in Net::HTTP#get.
-If [Brotli](https://github.com/miyucy/brotli) is added to the Gemfile, it will also add "br" to the header.
+If the "Accept-Encoding" header isn't set in the request, it defaults to `gzip,deflate` and appropriately handles the server's compressed response.
+This functionality resembles what Ruby does internally in `Net::HTTP#get`.
+If [Brotli](https://github.com/miyucy/brotli) is included in your Gemfile, the middleware also adds `br` to the header for Brotli support.

 ## Prerequisites

 This gem is tested with Ruby 2.6+ and JRuby 9.3+.
-Faraday 1 and 2 is supported.
+It supports both Faraday 1 and 2.

 ## Installation